dhthwy/r/README.md

 # r

+"It's alright.
+I'm a hobo now.
+I'll be dead before I reach the streets though.

+I was sort of happy, for a time.
+I thought maybe I wasn't going to be alone anymore.

+I had one simple request.
+Just respect that little bit of time I needed first.

+But you weren't for real.

+I was only to be used and discarded.
+"

 "What I got:

 They: 'I decide when, where, and how.
 If and when I am done then maybe..
 MAYBE.. if she has nothing better to do you might get lucky and cross.'